 The Pro 6E does have a 2.5Gbps port, but in most, if not all, cases, that'd make no difference since there's no way for any device to connect at that speed on the front end -- even when using the 6GHz band you'll only get Gig+ sustained speed at best.

 What is Gig+

-Nonetheless, eero uses this port to prop up the Pro 6E with the “fastest eero to date” marketing nonsense.
+Nonetheless, eero uses this port to prop up the Pro 6E with the "fastest eero to date" marketing nonsense.
 The 2.5Gpbs port is nothing new.
-There are some two dozen Multi-Gig Wi-Fi 6/E home routers that have this port or faster, all with better specs than the eero Pro 6E.
-And I’ve thoroughly tested all of them.
+There are dozens of Multi-Gig Wi-Fi 6/E home routers that have this port or faster, all with better specs than the eero Pro 6E.
+And I've thoroughly tested all of them.

 In a mesh setup, things will get complicated.